tarakanbg/ptd.vateud.net/README.md

 * A notification email is sent *to the pilot* informing him that he has passed and about his mark
 * A notification email is sent *to the pilot's instructor* informing him that his trainee has passed the examination and about his mark
+* A notification mail is sent *to all users with CERT* access informing them there's a pilot waiting for an upgrade

 ### Upon submitting a practical examination feedback
 * When a pilot's record is edited to add practical examination feedback by the pilot's examiner: